- Remove Any Personal Items From Your Vehicle

 4. Bill of Lading

 When your transport driver arrives to pick up your vehicle, they should present you with a Bill of Lading.
 This document is used to show any existing damages on your vehicle at the time of pick up.
 Both you and the driver should inspect the vehicle together in order to ensure that both parties agree on the existing damages.
 After inspection, all current damages should be noted on the document, which should then be signed by both parties.
 Upon the delivery of your vehicle, you should once again be presented with a Bill of Lading which you can use to check for any new damages.
-If there are any problems, you will have legal evidences to back up any claims you may wish to make through your shipping companies insurance provider.
+If there are any problems, you will have legal evidence to back up any claims you may wish to make through your shipping companies insurance provider.

 Note: If you are having your vehicle picked up from a dealership or third-party seller, make sure that they are fully informed about the details of your shipment.
 It is very important that you make them fully aware of the Bill of Lading process, in order to ensure the safety of your vehicle.
 Otherwise, some shipping companies might try to claim no fault on new damages, because they will claim that the damages already existed at the time of pick up.
 The Bill of Lading is a security measure put in place both to protect the shipper and the shipping company from being cheated in any way, so it is important that you take full advantage of this process.

 5. Disable Your Alarm

 If your vehicle has an alarm on it, it is important that you disable it before shipment.
 If you do not do this and your alarm is triggered during transport, the driver will not be able to disarm it.
-If there are complications with you’re alarm system, you will want to make sure that your shipping provider is fully aware of the matter, so that in the event that it does go off, they will be able to disarm it.
+If there are complications with your alarm system, you will want to make sure that your shipping provider is fully aware of the matter, so that in the event that it does go off, they will be able to disarm it.

 6. Confirm Contact Information